mgrbyte/emacs.d/README.rst

 Please see the documentation in docs_ for installation, custom configuration and more.

-..
-CAUTION:
-   Since Emacs uses several different libraries, please check KNOWN_ISSUES.rst and apply any workarounds that may be required before proceeding to final installation.

 Read HACKING.rst_ for a guide on developing emacs.d_.

 Contributing